EUDiF

 The content included toolkits and guides to support these steps.

-Jul 22- Jan 23: Online and onsite training
+Jul 22- Jan 23: Organisation and delivery of online and on site training workshops

 There were a total of seven sessions online and one onsite in Paris on 26 November; 38 participants attended the sessions.